 Public cloud is growing at around 30% a year and now accounts for around 26% of all infrastructure spending.
 However, this spend is poorly managed today with estimates of public cloud waste ranging from 30%+ of cloud spend and over $6B a year being lost.
 Customers are paying for idle resources, not getting negotiated discounts, struggling with complex bills and chasing down rogue spending across their organizations.
 Customers need help to manage this spend, as well as their initial moves to the public cloud (67% of customers looking to expand public cloud wanted MSP help according to a NetEnrich survey).
 Providing value added management support to solve these problems will also allow MSPs to earn margins above the typical 7%+ for cloud services resale alone.

 Next step: Assess the additional revenue potential if you were able to reduce customer’s public cloud waste by 50% and could capture 20% of the savings as revenue.
+P.S.
+Try our new interactive MSP revenue growth calculator for another quick way to size the opportunity for your business.

 4. Expand your own cloud services e.g., IaaS, VDI